fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup-experience.md

 fleetctl CLI:

-1. Create `fleet-config.yaml` file or add to your existing `config` YAML file:
+1. Create a `fleet-config.yaml` file or add to your existing `config` YAML file:

   ```yaml
   apiVersion: v1